vmorsell/milen-run/README.md

 Rename `.env.local.example` to `.env.local` and replace the placeholders with your Contentful API keys.

+You can find your space ID on Contentful by navigating to `Settings > Space settings > General settings`

+API keys generator can be found by navigating to `Settings > Space settings > API keys`

 ### Step 3: Install Contenful CLI

 ```bash